PiaCarlos/World-Vision-Canada/Improved Snowflake Procedure/README.md

 # Legacy Code Translation & Optimization: Azure → Snowflake

 This project demonstrates the translation and optimization of a **3,000+ line legacy codebase** from Azure to Snowflake, including major efficiency improvements and refactoring.
+I was permitted only to take a part of the code I changed.

 ## Overview